Janette Manrara: So You Think You Can Dance

-Manrara originally auditioned for So You Think You Can Dance but failed to make it through to the top 20.
-She auditioned again in season 5, performing a lap dance and made it through to the top 20, where she was paired with contemporary dancer Brandon Bryant.
-Like Manrara, Bryant had come through Las Vegas week during Season 4 only to be cut during the Top 20 selection.
-During her time on the show, Janette received much praise from the judges; both Mia Michaels and Nigel Lythgoe said Janette was their favorite female dancer that season and Lythgoe went on to say he hoped she would win the entire competition.
-An Argentine Tango she performed with Bryant was the first dance on Season 5 to receive a standing ovation from the judges.
-However, Manrara was eliminated during week 7 along with contemporary dancer Jason Glover.
+Manrara made it through her audition to be selected for season 5, where she was paired with Brandon Bryant.
+During their time on the show, Janette received much praise from the judges; both Mia Michaels and Nigel Lythgoe said Janette was their favorite female dancer that season and Lythgoe went on to say he hoped she would win the entire competition.
+However, she was eliminated during week 7 along with contemporary contestant Jason Glover.

 During the show's eighth season, Manrara returned as an All Star to perform a Paso Doble with contestant Marko Germar.